-The research team is leveraging existing data from an urban public school system in Tennessee to determine if locating a health clinic onsite and managing chronic conditions improve teacher health, retention, and productivity.
-They are also examining if this will in turn impact student academic performance.
-Findings from this study could have a significant impact on the valuation of similar interventions in all sectors.
+The project team leveraged existing data from an urban public school system in Tennessee to determine if locating a health clinic onsite and managing chronic conditions improved teacher health, retention, and productivity.
+The team also examined if this will in turn impact student academic performance.

 School-based clinics reduce health care costs and illness-related absenteeism for teachers, but no significat differences were detected in self-reported health status or student academic achievement.

 For teachers, using a school-based clinic rather than a community-based clinic for primary care was associated with significant reductions in:

 - Primary Care Visits (1637 vs 2756, per 1,000 teachers annually)